ossec/archive-ossec.github.io-archive/README.md

 5. Open _project/_build/html/index.html in a browser to see the new website.
 6. Repeat steps 2-4 as necessary until the Downloads page looks right.
 7. Replace the ossec.github.io/downloads.html with _project/_build/html/downloads.html
-8. Run *make clean*.
-9.  cd to the top level ossec.github.io
+8.  cd to the top level ossec.github.io
-10. Push all the revisions to ossec.github.io.
+9. Push all the revisions to ossec.github.io.

 ## Adding a blog entry